-168. Where the felling of large numbers of trees is planned, normally as part of woodland management operations, a Felling Licence should be sought from the FC.
-As part of the process the FC will alert tree owners of the need to check with TRDC whether trees scheduled for felling are protected by TPO or Conservation Area status.
+168. Where the felling of large numbers of trees is planned, normally as part of woodland management operations, a Felling Licence should be sought from the Forestry Commission (FC).
+As part of the process the FC will alert tree owners of the need to check with the Council whether trees scheduled for felling are protected by TPO or Conservation Area status.
 The FC are also responsible for investigating any felling work that may have required approval via a felling licence.